 Which Amateur Boxing Glove I Ended Up Getting?

-I ended up buying the TITLE Classic USA Boxing Competition Gloves.
+I ended up buying the TITLE Classic USA Boxing Gloves.
 I initially narrowed down on 10-boxing gloves that ticked the boxes in my checklist.
+I almost got these here from Cleto Reyes because of their ridiculously high number of postive ratings but price is a bit more than i wanted to spend.

-After running some comparisons based on the features and the price, the Title Classic offered the best bang for the buck.
+After running some comparisons based on the features and the price, the Title Classics offered the best bang for the buck.

 It’s a very well-constructed pair of gloves.
 It’s lightweight, yet sturdy and my largish hands don’t feel like they are cramped into a box of wet cement.